-A cephalhematoma is often confused with a caput succedaneum, or swelling in the scalp.
-A caput succedaneum can coexist with a cephalhematoma, but a caput succedaneum is more generalized and ephemeral disappearing in a day or two.
+A cephalhematoma is often confused with a swelling in the scalp known as caput succedaneum that may be responsible for the misshapen appearance of the head associated with first-time vaginal deliveries.
+A caput succedaneum is made of serous fluid and though it can coexist with a cephalhematoma, a caput succedaneum is less well-defined and usually disappears in a day or two and is not considered serious.

-A cephalhematoma is also similar to a subgaleal hematoma (hemorrhage).
-A subgaleal hematoma is blood above the periosteum between the scalp while a cephalhematoma is blood underneath the periosteum.
+A cephalhematoma is also similar to a subgaleal hematoma (hemorrhage), also called subaponeurotic hemorrhage.
+A subgaleal hematoma is blood above the periosteum between the scalp while a cephalhematoma is blood underneath the periosteum and cannot cross suture lines.
+Subgaleal hematoma is potentially lethal emergency while cephalhematoma may emerge over a period of days and will take weeks or months to subside, it is generally not life-threatening unless severe or complications develop.

 Influence of Delivery Instruments